 Svein Rasmussen, owner of Starboard and Tasmin Chilcott, Eco Projects Manager, added, “The 2020 World Sailing 11th Hour Racing Sustainability Award creates a platform for us at Starboard to share environmental opportunities.

 “Participation means everything when turning negatives to positives, we all win with a healthy Blue Planet.
-Starboard’s riders, partners, our environmental team, the WIF Climate Park crew and our Plastic Offset Program, shows that pro planet contributions can be executed fast and efficiently.
+Starboard’s riders, partners, our environmental team, the WIF Climate Park crew and our Plastic Offset Program, show that pro-planet contributions can be executed fast and efficiently.

 “We look forward to working with other classes in this area and our dream is to inspire the IOC, Paris 2024 and future games to become 10 x climate positive.